diogocavilha/fancy-git/README.md

 | fancygit --update                          | Update fancygit code with the latest release from github.
 | fancygit --fonts-install                   | Install font in order to render icons properly.
 This font is good if you are using some of these styles: `default`, `double-line`, `dark`, `dark-double-line`, `light`, `light-double-line`.
 | fancygit --colors                          | Show suggested colors config in an easy way to copy and paste to apply them.
 | fancygit --colors-apply                    | Apply the suggested colors configuration.
 | fancygit --disable-full-path               | Fancygit will show only the the directory name you are working on.
 Not the entire path.
 | fancygit --enable-full-path                | Fancygit will show the entire path.
 | fancygit --disable-show-user-at-machine    | Fancygit will hide (user@machine) info.
 | fancygit --enable-show-user-at-machine     | Fancygit will show (user@machine) info, as usual.
+| fancygit --enable-time                     | Fancygit will show current time.
+| fancygit --disable-time                    | Fancygit will not show current time.
+| fancygit --separator-default               | Change the separator to default style.
+| fancygit --separator-blocs                 | Change the separator to blocs style.
+| fancygit --separator-blocs-tiny            | Change the separator to blocs-tiny style.
+| fancygit --separator-curve                 | Change the separator to curve style.
+| fancygit --separator-fire                  | Change the separator to fire style.
+| fancygit --separator-lego                  | Change the separator to lego style.
+| fancygit --separator-paint                 | Change the separator to paint style.
 | fancygit simple                            | Change prompt to the simple style.
 | fancygit simple-double-line                | Change prompt to the simple style in double line.
 | fancygit default                           | Change prompt to the default (colored) style.
 (This is the fallback style).